 The Dodo has become a symbol for the extinction of animal species due to the influence human actions have on natural habitats.
 Because of this it has become one of the most known birds in the world, almost like a patron Saint.

 This painting represents one of Mauritius’ splendid mountain ranges with its original inhabitant: the Dodo.
 While the background is painted in oil paints, the Dodo is made with ink pens, very much like the old illustrations we know of the Dodo.
 It’s regal halo of 23kt gold gives the Dodo a regal appearance.
+This painting is meant to evoke a sense of nostalgia and admiration for the extinct species.

 ‘Saint Dodo’ is the first painting in a series about extinct or endangered birds.